zurutech/pre-commit-hooks/README.md

 The template is located [here](https://gitlab.com/zuru.tech/operations/ci-templates/-/blob/main/.pre-commit.yml?ref_type=heads), all the fiels can be overwritten in the pre-commit job of your CI in case you need to do something differently.

-WARNING: if the job gets the forbidden response when downloading the template, make sure that the PRE_COMMIT_TOKEN CI/CD variables is set under the group Zuru Home in gitlab.
+WARNING: if the job gets the forbidden response when downloading the template, make sure that the PRE_COMMIT_TOKEN CI/CD variable is set under the group Zuru Home in gitlab.
 The token needs the priviledges to read the CI Templates repository.

 The job will use the .pre-commit-config.yaml located in the root directoy of your repository.
 An example of how to use a hook: